shiukaheng/the-lost-metropolis/development.md

 # Todo

 ## Urgent
-- Refactor XRLocomotion, and also make it cleanup after itself (or just eliminate the XRGestures class entirely)
-- Implement VR controls for XRLocomotion

 ## Non-urgent

-- Controllers should really be moved to layer 3, so it does not get raycasted, but still gets rendered.
-However, somehow the controllers are not getting rendered.
-  More debugging is needed.

 - Seperate this into multiple smaller repositories
     - vapor-types: all the types / schemas shared across the platform